What does “Neighbouring Assets” teach us? – 01

-Now, the question here is: “which characteristics” derive this performance?
+Now, the question here is: “which characteristics” drive this performance?
 But wait!
-Here is exactly the main point of my paper: characteristics jointly derive this performance.
+Here is exactly the main point of my paper: All characteristics jointly drive this performance.

 In one table, I show that if we add more characteristics, the performance starts increasing.
 Does the performance increase because of the new characteristics?
 Not necessarily.
 But it increases because of the interactions between new characteristics and the previous ones.